Cultivating Quality Code - A Comprehensive Review and Notes on 'Growing Object-Oriented Software Guided by Tests'

 Growing object oriented software guided by tests, Steve Freeman and Nat Price, pg 32

-The idea of a walking skeleton2 is to improve feedback and starting to think about testing first, not at the function level, but rather at the whole system.
+The idea of a walking skeleton2 is to improve feedback and start to think about testing first, not at the function level, but rather at the whole system.
 Starting with that will make the process of writing tests easier.
-The authors quoted a project that they worked on that had never being tested end-to-end.
-As a result it was difficult to build end-to-end tests and usually took months to do so as the system is complex.
+The authors quoted a project that they worked on that had never been tested end-to-end.
+As a result, it was difficult to build end-to-end tests and usually took months to do so as the system is complex.

-Key takeaway: building an application with test in mind makes it easier to keep the application maintainable and testable on the long run
+Key takeaway: building an application with testing in mind makes it easier to keep the application maintainable and testable in the long run

-In this part the double-loop TDD is stressed (in Part I this idea is already introduced) to keep following throughout the book, from here onwards this idea is the one that is explored the most, the following picture was taken from the book, page 40:
+In this part, the double-loop TDD is stressed (in Part I this idea is already introduced) to keep following throughout the book, here onwards this idea is the one that is explored the most, the following picture was taken from the book, page 40:

-In my opinion, the walking skeleton is the most important bit for any application that is developed in a testing oriented fashion.
-The skeleton is the foundation in which the project will be build on, in other words, this is an architectural decision that makes clear that every bit in place is designed for testability.
-Not ont at the unit level, but also having a look at the application working as a whole.
+In my opinion, the walking skeleton is the most important bit for any application that is developed in a testing-oriented fashion.
+The skeleton is the foundation on which the project will be built, in other words, this is an architectural decision that makes clear that every bit in place is designed for testability.
+Not only at the unit level but also having a look at the application working as a whole.

 Acceptance testing has different understanding from software practitioners and testers, as mentioned in the book, acceptance should be as end-to-end as possible.
-From my understanding, end-to-end means to use whatever dependencies needed, for instance: the database, a websocket server, cache server and so on.
-Earlier on, in this blog I wrote about strategies to test legacy code that goes towards this goal, there I mentioned the test pyramid as a way to give to measure how to start writing the acceptance test then moving downwards the pyramid to reach the unit tests.
+From my understanding, end-to-end means using whatever dependencies are needed, for instance: the database, a WebSocket server, a cache server and so on.
+Earlier on, in this blog I wrote about strategies to test legacy code that goes towards this goal, there I mentioned the test pyramid as a way to measure how to start writing the acceptance test then moving downwards the pyramid to reach the unit tests.

-Now reading GOOS, I see similarities around the approach I wrote and the one the authors presented, the XMPP server is an external dependency (more on that in Part III) that is used on the acceptance test.
-For me the clear message that this part gives is: feedback on the entire system is important and we should aim to work on that from the start.
+Now reading GOOS, I see similarities between the approach I wrote and the one the authors presented, the XMPP server is an external dependency (more on that in Part III) that is used on the acceptance test.
+For me, the clear message that this part gives is: feedback on the entire system is important and we should aim to work on that from the start.
 Faster feedback means quicker response to change and adapt if needed.
-Exercising the system end to end is a way to achieve that.
+Exercising the system end-to-end is a way to achieve that.

 Part III

 Personally, as we get our hands dirty in code and see the pieces fit together, in this part, the authors also share how they would approach the split of iteration for the system.
-Often I share the feeling that it’s not easy to deal and get the things well divided before start to code.
+Often I share the feeling that it’s not easy to deal with and get things well divided before starting to code.

 Even though there are some notes from both authors regarding agile planning, I think what it proposes to do is to offer a common ground for what is next rather than how to plan.

 Also, for this part, the authors elaborate even more on the idea of end-to-end tests, they start to build what would be an example of an application developed guided by tests taking into account everything that has been covered by previous parts.
-In this part is where the “planning” comes into play, giving a better idea where to start with, as we already know that the walking skeleton, is the way to go, the authors emphasize how:
+This part is where the “planning” comes into play, giving a better idea of where to start, as we already know that the walking skeleton, is the way to go, the authors emphasize how:

 A common practice is to call this step iteration zero: “iteration” because the team still needs to time-box its activities and “zero” because it’s before functional development starts in iteration one.
 One important task for iteration zero is to use the walking skeleton to test-drive the initial architecture.